 Management has the primary responsibility for the Company's financial reporting process, including its financial statements, while the Board is responsible for overseeing the Company's accounting, auditing and financial reporting practices and the Company's independent public accountants have the responsibility for the examination of the Company's annual financial statements, accounting principles generally accepted in the United States and issuing a report thereon.
-In assisting the Board in fulfilling its oversight responsibility with respect to the Company's year ended December 31, 2000, the Audit Committee:
+In assisting the Board in fulfilling its oversight responsibility with respect to the Company's year ended December 31, 2001, the Audit Committee:

-- (1) Reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2000 with management and Ernst & Young LLP, the Company's independent public accounts - (2) Discussed with Ernst & Young LLP the matters required to be discussed by Statement on Auditing Standards No. 61, "Communications with Audit Committees", as amended, relating to the conduct of the audit. - (3) Received the written disclosures and the letter from Ernst & Young LLP regarding its independence as required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees".
-The Audit Committee also discussed Ernst & Young's independence with Ernst & Young and considered whether the provision of non-audit services rendered by Ernst & Young was compatible with maintaining its independence under Securities and Exchange Commission rules governing the independence of a company's outside auditors.
+1. Reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2001 with management and Ernst & Young LLP, the Company's independent public accountants.

+- 2. Discussed with Ernst & Young LLP the matters required to be discussed by Statement on Auditing Standards No. 61, 'Communications with Audit Committees', as amended, relating to the conduct of the audit. - 3.
+Received the written disclosures and the letter from Ernst & Young LLP regarding its independence as required by Independence Standards Board Standard No. 1, 'Independence Discussions with Audit Committees'.
+The Audit Committee also discussed Ernst & Young's independence with Ernst & Young and considered whether the provision of non-audit services rendered by Ernst & Young was compatible with maintaining its independence under Securities and Exchange Commission rules governing the independence of a company's outside auditors. - 4.
+Reviewed quarterly financial results with members of management and with the independent auditors prior to public release.

-Based on the foregoing review and discussions, the Audit Committee recommended to the Board that the Company's audited financial statements for the year ended December 31, 2000 be included in the Company's Annual Report on Form 10-K filed with the Securites and Exchange Commission for that year.
+Based on the foregoing review and discussions, the Audit Committee recommended to the Board that the Company's audited financial statements for the year ended December 31, 2001 be included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission for that year.